Mumbai Pav Bhaji- A spicy and tangy mix vegetable mash- A popular street food of Maharashtra

 - Chop capsicum, purple cabbage and cauliflower in small pieces.

-- In a pressure cooker add chopped potato, soaked dried green peas(vatana)bottle gourd, grated carrot, cabbage, cauliflower,1.5 cups of water and pressure cook on medium heat for 4 whistles.
+- In a pressure cooker add chopped potato, boiled dried green peas(or chick peas)bottle gourd, grated carrot, chopped cabbage,grated beetroot cauliflower,1.5 cups of water and pressure cook on medium heat for 4 whistles.

 - When cooker cools down completely then mash the vegetables with a potato masher or ladle, avoid making smooth puree with a hand blender